goalaphx/BiblioGestWPF/README.md

-Okay, this looks like a solid WPF project for library management.
-Let's break it down into a more structured and comprehensive description, suitable for a portfolio or README.

----

 ## Projet Gestion Bibliothèque WPF (WPF Library Management Project)

 **Créé Par / Created By:** ID LAHCEN El Mahdi & KHALIL El Houssine